Counseling Education

 That first elected mayor was John Lomelo Jr., a former Miami nightclub owner who was drawn to Sunrise Golf Village by the Upside-Down House.

-By October 1984, the City had reached an estimated population of 50,000.
+By October 1984, the city had reached an estimated population of 50,000.
 In the mid-1980s, growth gave way to challenges, as the City was faced with financial difficulties, limited economic opportunities and a lack of adequate civic amenities.
 In the early 1990s, Sunrise worked to put its financial house in order, rebuild its infrastructure and establish itself as a center for business headquarters.
-It is the site of Sawgrass International Corporate Park—at 612 acres, the largest corporate park in South Florida.
+It is the site of Sawgrass International Corporate Park, which is on a 612-acre lot, the largest corporate park in South Florida.

 In 1990, the first phase of Sawgrass Mills opened in Sunrise.
 Due to its continued popularity and expansion, the shopping and entertainment center has grown to almost 2.3 million square feet.
 It features 350 outlet and value retailers; food courts and full-service restaurants; movie theater and family entertainment venues.

-The National Car Rental Center—now the Amerant Bank Arena—opened its doors in 1998.
+The National Car Rental Center, now the Amerant Bank Arena, opened in 1998.
 The arena is the home of the National Hockey League's Florida Panthers, and hosts top entertainers and events.

-Sunrise operates its own utility services (water, wastewater, and natural gas), as well as municipal fire-rescue and police departments.
-The City also maintains its own system of parks, as well as a soccer club, golf course, tennis club, playgrounds and swimming pools.
+Sunrise operates its own utility services, including water, wastewater, and natural gas, as well as municipal fire-rescue and police departments.
+The city also maintains its own system of parks, as well as a soccer club, golf course, tennis club, playgrounds and swimming pools.
 The Sunrise Civic Center includes a 300-seat theater, an art gallery, an athletic club, and banquet facilities.
 Sunrise is also home to eleven public schools.

 In September 2010, Sunrise was "lost" by Google Maps.
 Individuals attempting to get driving directions or locate a business in Sunrise were redirected to Sarasota, Florida.
 This was the third time this occurred in Sunrise's history.